979.845.1499 | firstname.lastname@example.org

 Joseph joined Texas A&M in July 2016 to oversee the garden’s construction, maintenance and management; and future phases that will inclusively restore, preserve, and develop nearly 27 acres into a variety of themed spaces for teaching, research, extension/outreach, and community involvement and enjoyment.
-He has been the director of horticulture with the 252-acre Shangri La Botanical Gardens and Nature Center in Orange, TX since 2010.
-Previously, Joseph manage more than 50 acres of landscape gardens and 300 acres of campus as well as interior public spaces and satellite properties for the University of Texas M.D.
+He was the director of horticulture with the 252-acre Shangri La Botanical Gardens and Nature Center in Orange, TX since 2010.
+Previously, Joseph managed more than 50 acres of landscape gardens and 300 acres of campus as well as interior public spaces and satellite properties for the University of Texas M.D.
 Anderson Cancer Center in Houston.
 Joseph graduated from Texas A&M in 1988 with B.S. in Horticulture.
-He has a long affiliation with Texas Nursery & Landscape Association.
-Joseph is a Texas Master Certified Nurserymen and other licenses held include Texas Irrigator License and Texas Department of Agriculture Pesticide Applicator License.
+He has a long affiliation with Texas Nursery & Landscape Association, is a Texas Master Certified Nurserymen and holds a Texas Irrigator License and Texas Department of Agriculture Pesticide Applicator License.

 SSC- Grounds Team Leader

 Jeremy graduated from Texas A&M in 2008 with a B.S. in Horticulture.
 As a proud Aggie, he is honored to give back to the University using his gifts and education to spread knowledge of the outdoor world with others.
 In his spare time, Jeremy can be found researching statistics and data of pretty much anything, and enjoys spending time with his wife and daughters.
 Jeremy’s favorite plant is a plumeria.